llpeterson/internetworking/impl.md

 and the app is free to simply implement the shortest path algorithm and load the forwarding rules into the underlying switches.
 By centralizing this logic, the goal is to come up with a globally optimized solution.
-The published evidence confirms this advantage.
+The published evidence from cloud providers that have embraced this approach confirms this advantage.

 As much of an advantage as the cloud providers have been able to get out of SDN, its adoption in enterprises and Telcos has much much